2012 Sabha conflict: Events

 Late on 25 March, clashes erupted in the southern city of Sabha, between Libyan government militia in the city and Tubu tribesman, after a man from the Abu Seif tribe was killed in a dispute over a car by the Tubu.
 The fighting was, at first, mainly on the city outskirts.
 However, it then spread to the city's main streets and black plumes of smoke could be seen rising from Sabha's airport on 26 March.
 Initially seven people were reportedly killed and another seven wounded.
 However, later reports put the death toll at 20 with another 40 people wounded.
 The Tubu stated that the Abu Seif attacked their negotiation team outside a government building while they were en route to talk about reconciliation.

-On 27 March, the fighting in Sabha continued and the toll was reported to had reached 49 dead, with 15 of the killed being from the Tubu and the rest from Abu Seif.
+On 27 March, the fighting in Sabha continued and the toll was reported to have reached 49 dead, with 15 of the killed being from the Tubu and the rest from Abu Seif.
 Tubu militiamen had reportedly advanced into the center of the city and their snipers had taken up positions, inflicting a number of casualties.

 On 28 March, the fighting briefly eased off with reports of a ceasefire, but quickly escalated again.
 By the end of the day, the toll had reached more than 70 dead and 150 wounded, 40 of the dead being from the Tubu.

 On 30 March, ceasefire was negotiated between the Council of Elders of Libya, Sabha local council and members of the Misrata militia in the southern city.
 According to it, Tubu tribesmen are to withdraw from all areas and recognize the authority of the national army which would take control of all security operations in the south and on the borders.
 In return, the Tubu will be returned all property in Libya and there will be an investigation into the conflict.
 Moreover, local militias would be integrated into either Army or Ministry of Interior forces.
 However, the fighting re-ignited the next day once again.